rpearce/robertwpearce.com/src/posts/2024-01-02-static-site-theming.md

     <main>
       <h1>Static site theming example</h1>
       <!--
-      This is where our <select> elements
+      This is where our <select> element
       for changing the theme will go.
       -->
     </main>